josegzzv/PacMen/README.md

    git clone https://github.com/yourusername/pacman-game.git
    ```

-2. Open the folder with Visual Studio Code and run it with the Live Server extension for VSCode
+2. Open the `index.html` file in your web browser.
 3. Clic on "Add Pacman" to add one, clic "Start Game" so they start moving
 4. Enjoy